 Le Train Bleu is one of the most enchanting and romantic restaurants Paris has to offer.
 This two-Michelin star restaurant is located inside the Paris-Gare-de-Lyon train station, and it was built in neo-Baroque – Belle Epoque style for the Paris World Exhibition of 1900.

 The Train Bleu is one of the city’s most iconic restaurants and also one of the most romantic places to eat in Paris.
 The inside of Le Train Bleu offers a majestic setting: there are a whopping 41 murals and paintings inside the restaurant, all reflecting different parts of France.
 This is a place to really impress your date or partner.
 People like Coco Chanel and Salvador Dali used to dine at Le Train Bleu.

-This hotel and restaurant are located in Montmartre in the 18th arrondissement.
+This hotel and restaurant is located in Montmartre in the 18th arrondissement.
 The Sacré Coeur is just 700 metres away.

-The Hotel Particulier Montmartre is one of the best boutique hotels in Montmartre, the place to celebrate Parisian hedonism.
-Its Grand Salon offers an enchanting setting for sophisticated dining and a wonderful cocktail bar.
+The hotel is one of the best boutique hotels in Montmartre, the place to celebrate Parisian hedonism.
+Its Grand Salon offers an enchanting setting for sophisticated dining and a fantastic cocktail bar.

 Mains at Le Grand Salon are priced between 30 and 60 euros.
 There are also sharing plates which would be excellent for a romantic date.
-Menu offerings include homely casseroles, seafood, and classic French desserts.
+Menu offerings include homely casseroles, seafood, and classic French desserts, costing 25 euros.

 Address: 23, Avenue Junot, Pavillon Metro, 75018 Paris.
 Information & Bookings.

 Opening times: Monday to Sunday, from 12:00 pm and 7:00 pm – 11:00 pm; Sunday’s special lunch from 12: 30 pm.